PhEEP/pheep-me-blog/docs/Terminal/README.md

 ## Hyper.js 🌩

 Head over to [Hyper.js](https://hyper.is/#installation) and get yourself the latest version.
-Download and install it, then open that bad boy and let's make some changes. (`choco install hyper` works as well, but their package wasn't up to the _2.0_ version yet last time I checked).
+Download and install it, then open that bad boy and let's make some changes.
+If you're already using [`chocolatey`](https://chocolatey.org/install) then `choco install hyper` works as well, and the package is at the _2.0_ version!.

+**N.B** If you want to use Chocolatey, you'll be in Powershell, not the Ubuntu terminal.

 Once the terminal is open, hit `ctl + ,` to open `.hyper.js`.
 First things first we need to confirm that `bash` will launch on startup.